 What are the challenges of digital literacy

-Digital literacy, the ability to navigate, comprehend, and utilize digital technology effectively, is crucial in today’s increasingly digital world.
+Digital literacy, the ability to navigate, comprehend, and utilize digital technology effectively, is crucial in today’s increasingly digital age.
 However, it comes with its own set of challenges.

 Addressing these challenges requires a concerted effort from governments, educational institutions, and individuals to ensure that digital literacy becomes an inclusive and empowering skill for everyone.